intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	higher than the limit for an extended period of time.
 This reduces the impact on the workload and memory management.

+  memory.swap.priority
+    A read-write flat-keyed file which exists on non-root cgroups.
+    This interface allows you to set per-swap-device priorities for the current cgroup and to define how they differ from the global swap system.

+    To assign priorities or define specific behaviors for swap devices in the current cgroup, write one or more lines in the following
+    formats:

+     - <swap_device_id> <priority>
+     - <swap_device_id> disabled
+     - <swap_device_id> none
+     - default none
+     - default disabled

+    Each <swap_device_id> refers to a unique swap device registered in the system.
+You can check the ID, device path, and current priority of active swap devices through the `/proc/swaps` file.
+    This provides a clear mapping between swap devices and the IDs used in this interface.

+    The 'default' keyword sets the fallback priority behavior rule for this cgroup.
+If no specific entry matches a swap device, this default applies.

+    * 'default none': This is the default if no configuration is explicitly written.
+Swap devices follow the system-wide swap priorities.

+    * 'default disabled': All swap devices are excluded from this cgroup’s swap priority list and will not be used by this cgroup.

+    The priority semantics are consistent with the global swap system:

+      - Higher numerical values indicate higher preference.
+      - See Documentation/admin-guide/mm/swap_numa.rst for details on
+        swap NUMA autobinding and negative priority rules.

+    The handling of negative priorities in this cgroup interface has specific behaviors for assignment and restoration:

+    * Negative Priority Assignment
+      This interface allows you to explicitly override priorities with negative values.
+When you do so, the total number of negative slots and their order may shift depending on how the new value compares to existing ones:

+      - If you override an existing priority (whether originally positive or negative) with a smaller (more negative) number, it may push other negative priorities upward (toward zero).

+      - If you override an existing negative priority with a larger (less negative) number, it may push other negative priorities downward (more negative).

+    * Negative Priority Restoration with 'none'
+      When restoring a device’s priority to its global value using 'none', if the original priority was negative, it might not revert to the exact same global negative value if the total number of negative priorities in the cgroup has decreased.
+In such cases, you may need to adjust other negative priorities to restore the same ordering as the global swap configuration.

   memory.zswap.current
 	A read-only single value file which exists on non-root cgroups.